-SPS and the Bottom Ash Pond are located at a transition between agricultural and urban areas.
-The Bottom Ash Pond is surrounded by agricultural, commercial, and residential areas.
+SPS is located at a transition between agricultural and urban areas and the Bottom Ash Pond is located southeast of the main facility.
+Agricultural, commercial, and residential areas surround the Bottom Ash Pond.
 Residential areas are located approximately 150 feet east/southeast of the Bottom Ash Pond.
 Commercial areas are located approximately 700 feet south of the Bottom Ash Pond.
-The remaining area around the Bottom Ash Pond is agricultural land.
+The main SPS facility is located to the east/northeast and north of the eastern half of the Bottom Ash Pond.
+The Fly Ash Pond is located north of the western half of the Bottom Ash Pond.
+Areas to the east and north of the main SPS facility are agricultural land.
 There is City-owned property to the east, south, and west of the Bottom Ash Pond.
-See Appendix A, Figure 1 - Aerial View, for a depiction of the Bottom Ash Pond.
+Reference Figure 1 - Aerial Overview, for an aerial image of the SPS facility with focus on the Bottom Ash Pond.